Russiagate Probe Proves No Collusion Between Trump Administration and Stalin /> I mean Putin, Sorry

 “The most consistent and ultimately damaging failure of political journalism in America (is that it) has its roots in the clubby/cocktail personal relationships that inevitably develop between politicians and journalists.”

 The ‘news’ to which he refers is the much-hyped report from Special Counsel Robert Mueller into Russian meddling in the 2016 US presidential election.
-The report has been reported on every single day (or how turning on CNN or MSNBC for five minutes might imply, for over two years).
-It started as the FBI reported that, as in several other countries, Russia had attempted to sway the US election via social media and through similar avenues in favor of a candidate more privy to Russian interests /> or to cause chaos and division, although that last argument gets into some very dicey territory (why would they want to do that? –Seriously, talk to anyone slightly into conspiracy theories, and that convo lasts far beyond the nationally recognized healthy alcohol intake for a lifetime (*Joke)).
-Trump had been accused of working with Russia ever since the Wikileaks tapes of 2016 were released to reveal damaging information regarding his opponent, Hillary Clinton, and members of her campaign, and event which some felt cost Clinton the election.
-After that a bunch of similar shit happened (ish) /> and now it’s OFFICIALLY been over three years since one could turn on any Democratic-leaning channel or program for more than two minutes without seeing someone accusing Trump of treason and recommending that he be impeached, and that ‘two minutes’ (of hate?) is an understatement.
+The report has been reported on every single day (or how turning on CNN or MSNBC might imply: every five minutes), for over two years.
+It started as the FBI reported that, as in several other countries, Russia had attempted to sway the US presidential election via social media and through similar avenues in favor of a candidate more privy to Russian interests /> or to cause chaos and division, who knows?
+Although that last argument gets into some dicey territory (why would they want to do that?
+Seriously, trying talk to anyone even slightly into conspiracy theories, and that convo lasts far beyond the nationally recognized healthy alcohol intake for a lifetime (*Joke)), any critical thinking involving why any foreign entity might be trying to something like that is just irrelevant when it comes to real journalism.
+Journalism is about reporting the news.
+Trump had been accused of working with Russia ever since the Wikileaks tapes of 2016 were released to reveal damaging information regarding his opponent, Hillary Clinton, and members of her campaign, an event which some felt cost Clinton the election.
+After that: a bunch of similar shit happened (ish) /> and now it’s OFFICIALLY been over three years since one could turn on any Democratic-leaning channel or program for more than two minutes without seeing someone accusing Trump of treason and recommending that he be impeached /> and that ‘two minutes’ (of hate?) is an understatement.

-That did not stop some from accusing foul play, incompetence, or flat out conspiracy theories:
+None of that, however, has stopped some from accusing foul play, incompetence, or flat out conspiracy theories (ALEX JONES!):

 "I think in some ways the Attorney General is maybe trying to cover himself"— TheBeat w/Ari Melber (@TheBeatWithAri) March 25, 2019